Fresenius SE & Co. KGaA

 In addition, the following categories of recipients may receive your personal data:

 In order to fulfill the aforementioned purpose, we may transfer your personal data to recipients outside Germany.
 Transfers within the European Economic Area (EEA) always take place in accordance with the uniform EEA data protection level.

-Transfers to third countries are always carried out in compliance with the supplementary requirements of Art.
-44 et seq.
+Transfers to third countries are always carried out in compliance with the supplementary requirements of Article 44 et seq.
 GDPR.

-Your personal data may be transferred to certain third countries for which an adequacy decision of the EU Commission determines that an adequate level of protection exists in accordance with the uniform EU level of data protection.
-The complete list of these countries is available here. (https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions)
+Your personal data may be transferred to certain third countries for which an adequacy decision of the EU Commission determines that an adequate level of protection exists in accordance with the uniform EEA data protection level.
+The full list of these countries is available here.

-Ultimately, personal data may be transferred on the basis of derogations for specific situations under Art.
-49 GDPR.
+Ultimately, personal data may be transferred on the basis of an exceptional circumstance under Article 49 GDPR.